GGC-DSA/RealtorInfo/README.md

 [Wikipedia List of Georgia Municipalities](https://en.wikipedia.org/wiki/List_of_municipalities_in_Georgia_(U.S._state))

 ## Project Usage
-This project provides an analysis of real estate trends across counties in Georgia, focusing on factors like unemployment rates, crime levels, labor availability, and healthcare facilities.
-Users can explore the relationships between these factors and housing prices through statistical models and interactive dashboards.
-The project is intended for educational purposes, data analysis practice, and showcasing the use of AI/ML techniques in real-world datasets.
+This project enables users to explore the relationships between unemployment rates, crime levels, labor availability, healthcare facilities, and housing prices across counties in Georgia.
+Through statistical models, machine learning techniques, and interactive dashboards, users can gain a deeper understanding of real estate trends.
+The project is designed for educational purposes, data analysis practice, and to demonstrate the application of AI/ML methods on real-world datasets.
+Users can access the cleaned datasets, review analysis notebooks, and interact with visualizations hosted on the project website.

 ## Results
 Proximity to major cities has a correlation to average property value. (interactive map on website)